hasura/graphql-engine/docs/graphql/manual/guides/code-editor-integrations/visual-studio-code.rst

 For advanced configuration, check out the `docs for the plugin <https://marketplace.visualstudio.com/items?itemName=apollographql.vscode-apollo>`_.

 Note: The `VSCode GraphQL <https://github.com/prisma/vscode-graphql>`_ plugin by Prisma does not currently work with Hasura because it has a hard dependency on batching and Hasura does not support batching as of now.
-Batching as a feature in GraphQL Engine is tracked `here <https://github.com/hasura/graphql-engine/issues/1812>`_.
+Batching as a feature in GraphQL engine is tracked `here <https://github.com/hasura/graphql-engine/issues/1812>`_.